 People with disabilities and their families need to understand government benefits that may be available and how those benefits are impacted by other financial circumstances, such as work.

 Community Living Options for Older Adults with Disabilities Connect the Dots Transition Tool Connect the Dots Transition Tool – Spanish Considering a Move To, or Within, Illinois?
-DDD v DRS Comparison Diaper Fact Sheet Family Guide to Medicaid Managed Care Appeals Programs of The Arc of IL Programs of The Arc of IL in Spanish...
+DDD v DRS Comparison DDD v DRS Comparison in Spanish Diaper Fact Sheet Family Guide to Medicaid Managed Care Appeals 2020 LFAP Medicaid Questions & Answers 2020 LFAP...
 Read more »

 Making the transition from a state operated developmental center (SODC) to a home in the community can be a challenge for the individual making the move as well as for their guardian and close family members and friends.